Webtrends Tracking Code

-This article outlines the main provisions of the Directive, and identifies areas that caused the biggest difficulties for the legislators.
-It also seeks to highlight some of the practical consequences of the Directive, and areas that might be exploited in the future by copyright owners.
+This article outlines the main provisions of the Directive, and identifies areas that caused the biggest difficulties for the legislator in implementing it in the UK.
+It also seeks to highlight some of the practical consequences of the Directive, and areas that have been exploited by copyright owners.

 Technological Protection Measures (TPMs)